dimaslanjaka/static-blog-generator/src-posts/2017/08/customize-blog-archive-widget-with.md

 ---
 title: Customize Blog Archive Widget With Scrollbar
 webtitle: WMI Gitlab
-subtitle: The Blog Document gadget is one of Blogger's legitimate gadgets.
+subtitle: The Blog Document gadget is one of Blogger\'s legitimate gadgets.
 The main issue with the default Blog File gadget is that it will take up
 lang: en
 date: 2017-08-03T16:06:00.000+07:00